APPLY FOR 1:1 COACHING

 Hi friend!

 Whether you're a gym beginner or a seasoned gym vet, the basics really do work wonders!
-This total body workout hits a lot of basic, foundational strength exercises that will help you build some beautiful muscle.
+This beginner friendly total body workout hits a lot of basic, foundational strength exercises that will help you build some beautiful muscle.

 Especially when you're just getting started, it can be tempting to over complicate it.
 You don't have to do a bunch of crazy moves, or spend 2 hours at the gym, or take the perfect supplements to see progress.
 The most important thing you can be is consistent!
 So start small and simple.
 This allows you to focus on building the routine habit of working out each week.